R-J-N/postgres-index-lab/README.md

 ### 1. Selectivity determines whether an index gets used
 The B-Tree age range query returned ~190k rows (19% of the table) and got only a 1.1x speedup.
+Postgres uses the index to fetch 190k rows, which means it needs to follow 190k heap pointers, each potentially on a different disk space.
 Postgres deliberately ignored the index because sequential reads are faster than 190k random disk jumps.
 Indexes only help when a query is highly selective — fetching a small fraction of total rows.